grill-lab/OAT/shared/file_system/logs/README.md

-This folder will contain logs.
+This folder will contain logging output from the system.